 - Taizhou, famous for its plastic, rubber, porcelain, and glass products

-- Wenzhou, offering a wide range of footwear, packaging material, and electric tools.
+- Wenzhou has a wide range of footwear, packaging material, and electric tools.

 When planning to place an order at a Yiwu wholesale market, it is worth using the Yiwugo website and app.
 It gives an overview of countless wholesalers.
 However, be careful and watch out for: